Bite Your Lip (Get Up and Dance!)

-"Bite Your Lip (Get Up and Dance!)" is a song co-written by English musician Elton John with lyrics by Bernie Taupin.
-It is the closing track of his 1976 album, Blue Moves.
+"Bite Your Lip (Get Up and Dance!)" is a song written by British musician Elton John and lyricist Bernie Taupin.
+It is the closing track of John's 1976 album Blue Moves.
 It came out as a single two months after the release of the album.
-The US b-side was another album track, "Chameleon", which was also featured on the "Crazy Water" single that only came out in the UK, only four days later, but the UK release of 'Bite Your Lip' was released as a double-A side single, which was backed with 'Chicago' by Kiki Dee, making the release a joint chart effort.
+The US B-side was another album track, "Chameleon", which was also featured on the "Crazy Water" single that only came out in the UK, only four days later, but the UK release of 'Bite Your Lip' was released as a double-A side single, which was backed with 'Chicago' by Kiki Dee, making the release a joint chart effort.
 The single peaked at No. 28 in both the U.S. and the UK.
+500 copies were sent to radio DJ's on a special 12" edition, by The Rocket Record Company.

 Lyrical meaning

 The song is a party-song.
 It mentions various places.
 There is a choir singing throughout most of the song.
 It could be put in the same vein as disco, but also uses rock and roll, gospel, and pop elements.